 Probably the best thing about it is the very large nylon game pouches, one at the front and one at the rear.

 It’s also comfortable and well made.
-And it’s absolutely loaded with pockets for carrying all your gear, and all of them have closures, zippered and snap.
+And it’s absolutely loaded with pockets for carrying all your gear, and all of them have closures.
 For your shotgun shells, there are dedicated shell loops, which will 100% keep them secure.